 Gate one is process fit.
 Identify the specific process the AI tool is intended to support.
 Write it down: the inputs, the steps, the outputs, the frequency, and the current error rate or time cost.
 The tool should reduce time cost, reduce error rate, or increase output volume in that specific process.
 If the use case is vague (“it will make us more efficient”), the tool is not solving a defined problem.
 It is creating overhead in search of a justification.

 Gate two is integration compatibility.
-Every AI tool that lives inside a business operation eventually needs to exchange data with something else: a CRM, an ERP, a project management platform, an email system, or a file storage layer.
+Every AI tool that lives inside a business operation eventually needs to exchange data with something else: a CRM.
+An ERP, a project management platform, an email system, or a file storage layer.
 Before purchasing, document every upstream and downstream data dependency for the process that the tool supports.
 If the tool requires custom development to connect to existing systems, add the development and maintenance costs to the tool’s true total cost.
 Many AI tools are inexpensive at the license level and expensive at the integration level.

 Gate three is the maintenance burden.
 AI tools require ongoing attention: prompt tuning, output review, exception handling, and periodic reconfiguration as the business process evolves.
 The question is not whether someone will need to manage the tool.
 The question is whether that person exists in the business and has the bandwidth to do it.
 An AI tool that requires a part-time administrator to function reliably is not reducing operational load.
 It is redistributing it.
+Companies navigating these decisions find thata structured consulting engagementaccelerates the path from problem identification to resolution.

 Gate four is a measurable output.
 Before the pilot begins, define the metric that will determine whether the tool is working.
-Not “it feels faster” but “customer response time decreases from 4 hours to 45 minutes.”
-Not “it seems faster” but “time spent on monthly reporting decreases from 6 hours to 90 minutes.”
+Not “it feels faster”.
+But “customer response time decreases from 4 hours to 45 minutes.”.
+Not “it seems faster”.
+But “time spent on monthly reporting decreases from 6 hours to 90 minutes.”.
 A tool that cannot be evaluated against a measurable output was adopted without a defined problem.
 Return to Gate One.

 The Process Architecture Prerequisite